CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ![](img/InstallerSummary.png)

 ####Installation####
-The system will always take a backup of the current configuration file (`ccpd-config.yml`) and/or a backup of the current CCPD.war file.
-This is a recommended procedure.
+The system will always take a backup of the current configuration file `ccpd-config.yml` as well as the `CCPD.war`.

 The installer does not preserve or setup LDAP configuration.
 This is done manually using the backup file to merge any existing LDAP settings to the latest ccpd-config.yml